Halloumi burger with rutabaga fries

-Hello, Gorgeous!
-Let’s get right to the cheese of the matter with these amazing vegetarian burgers.
-Enjoy them with our low-carb cheese bread, and be prepared to swoon!
+Hello, gorgeous!
+Let’s get right to the cheese of the matter with these amazing vegetarian halloumi burgers.
+Enjoy them with our low carb cheese bread, and be prepared to swoon!

 - 4 leaves of iceberg lettuce

 - 1 (4 oz.)
 1 (110 g) tomato, thinly slicedtomatoes, thinly sliced

 - 1 (7 oz.)
 1 (200 g) avocado, slicedavocados, sliced